apps4u/UsergridSDK/README.md

 Creating custom subclasses of the base `UsergridEntity` class (just like `UsergridUser` and `UsergridDevice`) is possible.

+> For a working example of creating a custom subclass refer to the ActivityFeed sample app located in the `/Samples` folder.
+The custom subclass there is named `ActivityEntity`.

 - To do so, subclass `UsergridEntity` and implement the required methods:

 	```swift